3.5 Resource spotlight: Exploring Elections voter registration assembly

 - QR code linking to gov.uk/register-to-vote (in slide deck)

-- Students will need their National Insurance numbers (students should be asked to bring these)
+- Students will need their National Insurance numbers, so should be asked to bring these (if they forget, they can still register to vote).

 - Support staff (e.g. SENCO) to assist students with additional needs